okonovalenko/iota-ws-proxy/README.md

 ```

 ### 4. Install PM2 node service manager.
-The PM2 is an excellent Nodejs service manager, it will run ./server.js as a service, monitor and restart your instance in case of a crash or on pc startup.
+The PM2 is an excellent Nodejs service manager, it will run ./server.js as a service, monitor and restart in case of a crash.

 ```
 npm install pm2 -g